XinyueMa-neuro/ElecFeX/Tutorials/extract_feature.md

 1. **”Select one file” dropdown box.** It contains a list of selected file.
 Specify one file to read and visualize.

+>:bulb:<br>
-<div class=tipbox>The first time loading a NWB file, a warning dialog may appear and request you to modify the configuration of the NWB file.
-See <a href='#NWBconfig'>NWB config</a>. </div>
+>The first time loading a NWB file, a warning dialog may appear and request you to modify the configuration of the NWB file.
+See <a href='#NWBconfig'>NWB config</a>.

 2. **“ADC channel (acquisition)” and “DAC channel (acquisition)” dropdown box.** Select the channel of ADC and DAC signals to read.
    + ADC channels record signals from the cells and DAC channels are the digital signal  applied to the cells.
 E.g., in a current clamp recording, ADC channels are the recorded voltage response and DAC channels are the applied current stimuli.